LanguidBasil/Good-Morning-App/README.md

 #### How it works
 You enter websites you want to open.
 You can save this list to json and on starting app your changes will be saved.
-On clicking 'Run' button, you guessed it, all sites will open at once (there is also 'auto-close' toggle near that button)
+On clicking `Run` button, you guessed it, all sites will open at once (there is also `auto-close` toggle near that button)

 It was meant to be on startup.
 Imagine it, you wake up, boot up your pc and on clicking one button your -open-6-sites- routine is done